Can Diabetes Lead to Cognitive Impairment?

 Other types are not associated with memory problems.
 Issues that may arise in this situation are- forgetting the ability to start, conduct, and finish a complex task.
 When these issues are moderate this situation is called “mild cognitive impairment”.

-But when the condition becomes serious then it affects people’s ability to live independently.
+But when the condition becomes severe then it affects people’s ability to live independently.
 Like being unable to remember things, keep track of things, or conduct activities of daily living.
 People suffering from a chronic condition can always be at risk of developing this health condition.
 Hence it is suggested to make a visit to Suburban Wellness SC and get proper treatment in time.

 Q: People with diabetes more likely to develop such complications than people without diabetes?